Contributed by Mandy Mroz, AuD, President, Healthy Hearing Last updated 2022-07-26T00:00:00-05:00

 Hearing aids are the most common treatment for hearing loss.
-Millions of individuals wear these miniature, custom-fit, digitally programmed and personalized hearing solutions every day.
+Millions of people wear these miniature, custom-fit, digitally programmed and personalized hearing solutions every day.
 If you rely on hearing aids to keep you hearing clearly at all times, you know how important it is to quickly identify and troubleshoot problems.

 Common hearing aid issues